 Show the children the map of Israel showing the three important cities in Jesus' life.
+(Nazareth, the Annunciation to Mary, Bethlehem, where Jesus was born, and Jerusalem where he died and rose again.)

 Point out the city of Jerusalem and ask the children what happened there.
 (Response---may say that is where Jesus died and rose again.).
 Jesus was often in the city of Jerusalem teaching and healing.
 It is in this city that Jesus spent the last days before his death.